 Milk, Cream, and Other Liquid Add-Ins

-Next up is deciding whether to add any liquids to the eggs, if at all.
+Next up is deciding whether to add any liquids to the eggs.
 It's pretty common to add a splash of milk or cream to the beaten eggs before scrambling, so I thought it would be fun to test it out.

-To do it, I made several batches of 3 beaten large eggs each with different amounts and types of liquid: 1, 2, and 3 tablespoons of water; 1, 2, and 3 tablespoons of whole milk; and 1, 2, and 3 tablespoons of cream.
-I seasoned each with 1% salt by weight, added half a tablespoon of butter to each, and also prepared a control batch that had just the beaten eggs, butter, and salt with no other liquid added.
-To control for inevitable variations in cooking that would happen if I had made each batch in a skillet, I cooked all of these eggs sous vide at 167°F for 20 minutes, massaging the bags throughout to scramble them.
+To do it, I made several batches of three beaten large eggs each, with different amounts and types of liquid: one, two, and three tablespoons of water; one, two, and three tablespoons of whole milk; and one, two, and three tablespoons of cream.
+I seasoned each with 1% salt by weight, added half a tablespoon of butter to each, and also prepared a control batch that had just the beaten eggs, butter, and salt, with no liquid added.
+To control for the inevitable variations in cooking that would occur if I made each batch in a skillet, I cooked all of these eggs sous vide at 167°F (75°C) for 20 minutes, massaging the bags throughout to scramble the eggs.

-What I found basically corresponds to expectations: As the volume of added liquid goes up in the eggs, the eggs themselves become softer and moister.
-At the same time, as the fat content of the liquid goes up, the eggs become richer and firmer (so, three tablespoons of cream per three eggs will be firmer then three tablespoons of water, but they'll both be softer and moister than the eggs made with one tablespoon of either cream or water).
+What I found basically corresponds to expectations: As the volume of added liquid in the eggs goes up, the eggs themselves become softer and moister.
+At the same time, as the fat content of the liquid goes up, the eggs become richer and firmer.
+So, three tablespoons of cream per three eggs will be firmer than eggs made with three tablespoons of water, but both batches will be softer and moister than eggs made with one tablespoon of either cream or water.

 The batches made with cream, to my taste, were a little too rich and custardy, especially at the higher volume levels.
-Water, as would be expected, added moisture and lightness without flavor, which wasn't exactly appealing (stock or dashi, however, would be interesting additions, not too different from chawan mushi, the Japanese custard with dashi).
+Water, as would be expected, added moisture and lightness without flavor, which wasn't exactly appealing.
+(Stock or dashi, however, would be interesting additions, producing something not too different from chawan mushi, the Japanese custard with dashi.)

-The control batch, meanwhile, was the most dense, bordering on rubbery.
-Ultimately, my preference was for whole milk with a ratio of 2 tablespoons per 3 large eggs.
-It yielded moist, light eggs that were just rich enough without going overboard.
+The control batch, meanwhile, was the densest, bordering on rubbery.
+Ultimately, my preference was for whole milk, with a ratio of two tablespoons per three large eggs.
+This yielded moist, light eggs that were just rich enough, without going overboard.

-That said, when you scramble eggs in a skillet, you have a tremendous amount of control over both moisture level and texture depending on the technique you use—while my sous vide control batch of plain eggs wasn't my favorite, it's possible to get a much different result with those same plain eggs in a skillet.
+That said, when you scramble eggs in a skillet, you have a tremendous amount of control over both moisture level and texture depending on the technique you use.
+While my sous vide control batch of plain eggs wasn't my favorite, it's possible to get a very different result with those same plain eggs in a skillet.
 The key is in how you apply heat to them, and how you agitate them as they cook.

-One risk worth mentioning when adding liquid to eggs is that there's more of a chance for water to be squeezed out as the eggs cook, especially if you like them well done.
-A corollary is the weeping and pitting that can happen when a custard is overcooked: Loaded with cream (which is mostly water), a custard can break and weep if exposed to too much heat.
+One risk of adding liquid to eggs that's worth mentioning: There's a greater chance that water will be squeezed out as the eggs cook, especially if you like them well done.
+An analogous effect is the weeping and pitting that can happen when a custard is overcooked—loaded with cream (which is mostly water), a custard can break and weep if exposed to too much heat.
 The same can happen with scrambled eggs.

 Heat and Agitation

-There are two factors that determine which of the three types you'll end up with: your method of agitation, and how hot the pan is.
-Let's take a look at each type of scrambled eggs more closely.
+Two factors determine which of the three types you'll end up with: your method of agitation and how hot the pan is.
+Let's take a closer look at each type of scrambled eggs.

 Start by adding the beaten eggs and a pat of butter to a cold saucepan.